hakavlad/tird/README.md

 - `tird` does not support low-level device reading and writing when used on MS Windows (devices cannot be used as keyfiles, cannot be overwritten, and cannot be encrypted or hidden).
 - `tird` does not provide a graphical user interface.
 - `tird` does not provide a password generator.
-- `tird` can only encrypt one file per iteration.
+- `tird` can handle (encrypt/embed) only one file in one pass.
 Encryption of directories and multiple files is not supported.
 - `tird` does not fake file access, modification, and creation timestamps (atime, mtime, ctime).
 - `tird`'s encryption speed is not very fast (up to 180 MiB/s in my tests).